Part 1 in the “How to Overcome” series delves into how to deal with objections when talking to potential new team

-It’s such a common sales objection that if you haven’t heard it, you haven’t been selling!
+It’s such a common objection that if you haven’t heard it, you haven’t been recruiting!

 What are people really saying?

 Before looking at how to deal with the objection, let’s have a look at why someone might have said it:

 - They genuinely can’t afford it.
-Sometimes people really don’t have the money to join your business or buy a high-value item even though they would like to.
+Sometimes people really don’t have the money to join your party plan business even though they would like to.

 - They have the money but they have other things in mind to spend that money on.
 Your offer isn’t a high enough priority for them.
 They are really saying: “I can’t afford to spend money on something that I don’t think is very important….”

 - They have another worry or concern that makes them believe it won’t work for them.
 In that case, they’re really saying: “I don’t think this will work for me, so it would be a waste of money.
 And I can’t afford to waste that money….”

 How to deal with each reason

 1) They genuinely can’t afford it

 If someone is genuinely interested but really can’t afford your offer, keep them as a lead.